bigdawgsfootball/SBOM-Researcher/README.md

 The Optional -PrintLicenseInfo parameter will include all licenses found in the SBOM organized by action categories.
 This should be included in SBOMs for code we have developed.

-The Optional -useIonChannel parameter will search Ion Channel as well as OSV.
-This is a licesensed tool that STRATCOM lets us use.
-If they run short on licenses, we may need to turn off.

 The Optional -minScore parameter will set the minimum CVSS score of Ion Channel vulnerabilities that will be returned in the report.
 Default is 7.0, the lowest High CVSS score.

-The Optional -token parameter is only used when run in a CI/CD pipeline when querying Ion Channel, and should contain the GitLab token for Vault.

 ## Best Practices enforcement
 SBOM-Researcher is evaluated against the default set of PSScriptAnalyzer rules.
-All rules are enforced. \
+All rules are enforced.

-Help documentation limited to the Usage section, comments in code Important functions identified as Get-HighVersion, PrintLicenses and Convert-CVSSStringToBaseScore.
+Help documentation limited to the Usage section, comments in code

+Important functions identified as Get-HighVersion, PrintLicenses and Convert-CVSSStringToBaseScore.

-Pester tests implemented against Get-HighVersion, PrintLicenses and Convert-CVSSStringToBaseScore functions.
+Pester tests implemented against Get-HighVersion, PrintLicenses, Convert-CVSSStringToBaseScore, Get-PurlName, Get-PurlVersion, Get-SBOMType, Get-SPDXComponents, Get-CyclondDXComponents, and Get-Version functions.

 ## Project status
 Under active development